karthik-009g/HousePrice_Prediction/README.md

 Generating predictions on the test set and formatting the output as per sample_submission.csv.

 📈 Results

+Current Result Model Is Perfectfit due to SalePrice Being INcluded in The x data
 The baseline model leverages linear regression on a few key features (year and month of sale, lot area, bedrooms).
 Further improvements can be achieved through advanced modeling and hyperparameter tuning.